bcgsc/pori_graphkb_loader/src/variants/README.md

 KRAS:p.G13delG
 ```

-Would be the input to load the 3 KRAS variants above into GraphKB as positional variant records.
+Would be the input to load the 4 KRAS variants above into GraphKB as positional variant records.

-The above file would be loaded
+The above file would be loaded by the following command

 ```bash
 node bin/load.js file variant input.txt